Summaries of Reviewed Public Complaints

 When a complaint is made, typically the RCMP carries out the initial investigation into the complaint and reports back to the individual.

-The public complaint process entitles complainants who are not satisfied with the RCMP's investigation and handling of their complaint to have it independently reviewed by the Commission.
+The public complaint process entitles individuals who are not satisfied with the RCMP's investigation and handling of their complaint to have it independently reviewed by the CRCC.

 - RCMP policies, procedures or guidelines be clarified or amended;

 - Supervisors receive guidance on their roles and responsibilities;

 - Public complaint investigators receive guidance or further training regarding their role in the public complaint process;

 - Public complaint investigations be carried out even though the RCMP had determined that such investigations were not necessary; and,